 more vulnerable to the disease.

-According to the latest issue of Women’s Health, colon cancer symptoms of which include gas problems and pencil-like stools-has started hitting younger women, hard.
-If the trend continues, by the year 2020, the incidence among females ages 20 to 34 will be up 37 percent.
+According to the latest issue of Women’s Health, colon cancer symptoms, which include gas problems and pencil-like stools, have started striking younger women.
+If the trend continues, by 2020, the incidence among females ages 20 to 34 will be up 37 percent.

 Don’t let hit-or-miss nutrition, lack of exercise, and stress rob your gut of the consistent fuel it needs to stay strong.
 Ladies, especially my young readers, colon cancer is not just an old person’s disease.
 We know everything is not black and white.
 Don’t become a statistic by falling like dominos.
-Schedule a check-up today if you have an inkling of any of the symptoms!
+Schedule a check-up today if you know any of the symptoms!

 Have a wonderful week!